ben-ole/codacy-coverage-reporter/README.md

     OPTIONS:
         -o, --output <OUTPUT>        save compiled json to `output`.
-        -p, --prefix <PREFIX>        Prefix the path to the files in the output json with given slice.
+            --prefix <PREFIX>        Prefix the path to the files in the output json with given slice.
-        -l, --language <LANGUAGE>    change language parameter for codacy. defaults to `swift`
+        -t, --type <TYPE>            Set input file type.
+Available: `json`. defaults to `json` -l, --language <LANGUAGE>    change language parameter for codacy. defaults to `swift` -p, --parser <PARSER>        Set parser to use for coverage extraction.
+Available: `xcov`. defaults to `xcov`

     ARGS:
         <PROJECT_TOKEN>    Set the codacy project token
         <COMMIT>           Set the current GIT Commit UUID
         <INPUT>            Sets the input file to use

-# caveats
+# install

-xcov json reports currently don't document coverage per line, but on method level which is in turn not supported in the codacy api.
+    This project uses [trust](https://github.com/japaric/trust) CI/CD script.
+[Binary releases](https://github.com/ben-ole/codacy-xcov/releases) are available for many platforms.